bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 The configuration updated as below has some assumptions:
 1. There is a WiFi router and it has access point with SSID "office-1a" and password "1a-office" for example.
-2. The ethernet of RPI will have a static IP 192.168.0.2 so that we can have an 1:1 ethernet connection even if there is no router available (If the host's ethernet is being used, just keep the ethernets section as the original).
+2. The ethernet of RPI will have a static IP 192.168.0.2 so that we can have the 1:1 direct ethernet connection.
+This can be helpful even if there is no router available (If the host's ethernet is being used, just keep the ethernets section as the original).
 ```yml
 version: 2
 ethernets: